myrahmoun/handbook/CONTRIBUTING.md

 **Figure Caption**:

 - **Placement**: DO NOT include figure caption in the figure itself.
-- **Content**: Figure caption should be consize, informative, and self-sufficient.
+- **Content**: Figure caption should be concise, informative, and self-sufficient.
 Readers should be able to understand the figure without referring to the text.

 **Background Color**:

 - Use transparent background for figures to ensure that they blend seamlessly with the handbook's design.

-## Conributing a Workshop Session
+## Contributing a Workshop Session

 If you are contributing a workshop session to the handbook, please make sure to follow these guidelines: